-g.
-Number of show cause/ legal notices received from CPCB/SPCB which is pending (i.e. not resolved to satisfaction) as on end of Financial Year a.
-Is your Company a member of any trade and chamber or association?
-If Yes, Name only those major ones that your business deals with:
+Number of show cause/ legal notices received from CPCB/SPCB which is pending (i.e. not resolved to satisfaction) as on end of Financial Year

 Nil.

 Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner